Introducing the SUSE® Geeko Gazette

 Updates on Hardware and Software Certifications

-The dedicated hardware and software certification teams from SUSE have been hard at work ensuring that you get the support for the applications you need and for the systems you want to run them on.
-In 2011, our hardware team completed 1,720 hardware certifications.
-Recent certifications include:
+The dedicated hardware and software certification teams at Novell have been hard at work ensuring that you get the support for the applications you need and for the systems you want to run them on.
+In the fourth quarter of 2010 alone, our hardware team completed 709 certifications.
+This included certifications of SUSE Linux Enterprise Server for the following HP, IBM and Dell servers: